awmckinley/config/modules/ft.go/README.md

 # Go Language

-> [!ABSTRACT] Blurb
-> An open-source programming language supported by Google.
+An open-source programming language supported by Google.